Admission for Undergraduate Students

 Miami University Regionals Admission Standards

 Miami University Regionals have an open admission policy for first-time freshmen.
-You must have graduated from a state-chartered high school or equivalent to be admitted.
-Alternatively, educated students without a High School Equivalency Diploma can demonstrate academic achievement by submitting a description of the curriculum, educational resources used during the last four years, and other information necessary to assess ability.
+Students must have graduated from a state-chartered high school or equivalent to be admitted.
+Alternatively educated students without a High School Equivalency Diploma can demonstrate academic achievement by submitting a description of the curriculum, educational resources used during the last four years, and other information necessary to assess ability.
 ACT or SAT scores are not required, but placement exams may be requested.

 A beginning freshman or transfer student admitted to Miami University Regionals may partially or fully change campus (take the majority of credit hours in Oxford) as a matriculated Miami University student with at least a 2.00 cumulative grade point average, an acceptable conduct record, and after earning at least 16 hours of graded Miami University college-level coursework (not including developmental 00_classes, CLEP, AP and College Credit Plus credit).
 At least one Fall or Spring semester must be completed on a regional campus.
 Winter term credits and grades cannot be utilized for Spring campus change as they are not posted until after the Spring semester begins.
 Students who want exceptions to these requirements granted must submit their request on the Change of Campus form.